suprajasridhara/scion/doc/protocols/sigprefixlist/MappingService.md

 ### Main folders in MS

 - [go/ms/internal](../../../go/ms/internal)--contains functionality internal to the
-    MS and required for its functioning.
+    MS and required for its functioning

-    - [mscmn](../../../go/ms/internal/mscmn)--performs actions common to all blocks of the MS.
+    - [mscmn](../../../go/ms/internal/mscmn)--performs actions common to all blocks of the MS. It initializes the network, establishes a connection to SCIOND, initializes an instance of the messenger and registers handlers.
-    It initializes the network, establishes a connection to SCIOND, initializes an instance of the messenger and registers handlers.
-Additionally it saves some state to be used by other packages.
+     Additionally it saves some state to be used by other packages
     - [mscrypto](../../../go/ms/internal/mscrypto)--wrapper
     for [go/pkg/trust](../../../go/pkg/trust)
     - [msmsgr](../../../go/ms/internal/msmsgr)--wrapper
     for [go/pkg/infra](../../../go/pkg/infra)
     and also stores an instance of the messenger
-    - [sqlite3](../../../go/ms/internal/sqlite3)--handles all database operations for the MS
+    - [sqlite3](../../../go/ms/internal/sqlite3)--handles all database operations for
+    the MS
     - [validator](../../../go/ms/internal/validator)--defines an RPKI validator

 The other folders are meant for communication with other services in the protocol.